prrao87/pydantic-benchmarks/README.md

 ### Improved validator

-The improved validator makes use of intermediate concepts in Pydantic, using some of the new features available in v2, and produces results that are identical to the basic validator
+The improved validator makes use of intermediate concepts in Pydantic, using some of the new features available in v2, and produces results that are identical to the basic validator.
+Note that in this case, we cannot test v1 because the features used are available only in v2.

 Version | Run time (sec) | Speedup factor over v1
 ---: | ---: | ---: